spack/spack/lib/spack/docs/build_systems/cmakepackage.rst

 ------------

 Like Autotools, CMake is a build script generator.
 Designed by Kitware, CMake is a popular up-and-coming build system.
+It is becoming the dominant build system used by new projects, and many older projects are switching to it as well.

+Unlike Autotools, CMake can generate build scripts for builders other than Make: Ninja, Visual Studio, etc. It is therefore cross-platform, whereas Autotools is Unix-only.

 ^^^^^^
 Phases